cockroachdb/docs/src/current/v23.2/goldengate.md

 The steps in this section should be run on a machine and in a directory where Oracle GoldenGate for Oracle is installed.
 {{site.data.alerts.end}}

-1. Inside the GGSCI terminal, open the parameter file for the Oracle source:
+1. Inside the GGSCI terminal, create and open the `epos` parameter file for the Oracle source:

     {% include_cached copy-clipboard.html %}
     ~~~ shell